samayueren/samayueren.github.io/README.md

 #Overview:

-A genric web page using github.io for preserve my own creatiosn and data.
+A genric web page using github.io for preserve my own creations and data.